Get free weekly resources from us!

 • Why don’t we always notice things about other people?

-• How can being more observant help us learn about God?
+• How can being more observant help us notice and discover more about God too?

 Say: God’s Word never changes.
-Even from a long time ago, God’s Word tells adults to tell children about God’s love.
-Older adults have a responsibility to teach you children.
-And children, you have a responsibility to listen and learn.
+Even from a long time ago, God’s Word tells adults to tell children about and be an example of God’s love.
+Adults, what an amazing opportunity to teach kids!
+And kids, there’s adventure and big discoveries for you in listening and learning from grown ups who love Jesus too!

 3. Shout It

 Read aloud Deuteronomy 6:8-9.
 Give each pair two construction paper pennants and crayons or markers.
-Have pairs make a pennant to hang on their door.
-It should say something they believe about God’s love.
+Have pairs make a pennant to hang on a door at home.
+It should state something they believe about God’s love.
 Once the pennants are finished, have partners trade pennants.
 Have each person complete this statement: “One way I will love God this week is by…” Close in prayer, thanking God for new friends made today.

 4. Grandparents’ Day Food for Thought

 Form groups of four, with at least one senior adult in each group.
-Have that adult bring his or her favorite recipe and ingredients to prepare with the children.
-As they prepare the dish, have the adult share memories related to this dish.
-Then have children talk about memories related to their favorite dishes.
-Have a potluck afterward for everyone to enjoy.
+Provide sanitizing hand wipes and some allergy sensitive snack mix ingredients groups can use to work together in making a simple snack.
+As they prepare the food, have the adult share memories about making favorite foods and who taught them to cook or bake.
+Then have children talk about memories related to their favorite foods.
+When the snacks are assembled and ready, allow everyone to enjoy the fruit of their work!

 Looking for more ideas for Grandparents’ Day?
 We have you covered!